Breaking the Mould Group Blog

 2. Getting prizes or gifts (like from a suggestion box program)

-3. Employer paying an employees personal bills (gas, electricity, etc.)
+3. Employers pay employees' personal bills (gas, electricity, etc.).

 4. Employer providing food or a place to live